strayMat/causal-ml-course/slides/flexible_models.typ

         == Regression
         - The loss is: $l(y, F(x)) = (y - F(x))^2$
         - The gradient is: $g_i = -2(y_i - F_(m-1)(x_i))$
-        💡The new trees should fit the residuals
+        💡The new tree should fit the residuals
       ],
       [
         #figure(image("img/pyfigures/gradient_boosting_data.svg", width: 110%))